yedivanseven/CheckerPy/README.md

 ```python
 out = NonEmpty({}, name='of cheeses')
 ```
-will raise and log `EmptyError: Dict of cheeses must not be empty!` Likewise, an error is raised and logged if the emptiness of the value passed to the validator cannot be determined, that is,
+will raise and log an `EmptyError: Dict of cheeses must not be empty!` Likewise, an error is raised and logged if the emptiness of the value passed to the validator cannot be determined, that is,
 ```python
 out = NonEmpty(1, 'brain')
 ```
-will result in `EmptyError: Emptiness of brain with type int cannot be determined!`
+will result in an `EmptyError: Emptiness of brain with type int cannot be determined!`

 ##### 1.2.2 JustLen